mrsna/MrSNA/README.md

 # Hi there 👋

-I'm a 20-year-old Computer Science student from Germany 🇩🇪.
+I'm a 20-year-old computer science student from Germany 🇩🇪.

 I'm interested in **homelabs, virtualization, and all things tech**.
 Sometimes I like to tinker with small projects and share them here.